 The following visual resources are available from GBM to help you and spur you on

 in the important partnership of prayer for our missionaries.
-If you wish to order
+Some resources are available

 Please feel free to use any of the photos in our photo gallery to help in your church